 Meet the Team

-Kelly has worked internationally in various fields of nursing for almost 30 years.
+Kelly has worked internationally in various fields of nursing for over 30 years.
 After taking a Bachelors Degree in Nursing in Canada, Kelly worked in Vancouver, Canada and Bremen, Germany before moving to the USA to work as a travel nurse, and later settling and working in Los Angeles, California.
 From there, Kelly moved to Europe in 1999 to take a Masters Degree in Nutrition at King's College London, after which she worked as a research nurse in academia as well as the NHS.
-For the last fourteen years, Kelly has led a team of research nurses, first in Cambridge, and latterly in London, working in the field of clinical research.
+For the last sixteen years, Kelly has led a team of research nurses, first in Cambridge, and latterly in London, working in the field of clinical research.

-Clinfield came about as a result of Kelly's desire to bring greater 'meaning' to the role of research nurse.
-She believes that developing research nurses would benefit patients and the healthcare system while bringing greater job satisfaction to those drawn to improving care through research.
+Clinfield came about as a result of Kelly's desire to bring greater 'meaning' to the role of clinical researcher nurse and practitioner.
+She believes that developing clinical researchers would benefit patients and the healthcare system while bringing greater job satisfaction to those drawn to improving care through research.

 Lavinia graduated in Nursing Studies from the University of Ulster, Coleraine.
 Guy’s Hospital, London, provided Lavinia with early intensive care experience but then, the travel bug bit her.
 After an eighteen month adventure in Australia and SE Asia, Lavinia returned to intensive care nursing, initially in London and later in Cambridge.
 The move to Cambridge brought the opportunity to work as a research nurse in anaesthetics and intensive care.
 This secured her roots in research and clinical trials.